Explore Our Garden Wildlife Blog

 Widely known as the gardener’s friend, the robin has been known to sit on a spade and wait for the chance to grab a grub that appears from the soil.
 I have one robin that comes and hops around me as I plant up my containers, sitting on the compost sack and keeping his beady eye out for a small insect to appear.
-On the rare occasions when the feeder hasn’t been refilled in time for his breakfast, he will come and look in the windows as if to tell me to hurry it up!
+On the rare occasions when the robin feeder hasn’t been refilled in time for his breakfast, he will come and look in the windows as if to tell me to hurry it up!

 Robins are very territorial and sometimes it feels as if the equivalent of the stag rut is happening in my garden as they fight over their territory.
 With their breasts brighter than ever they chase each other from feeder to tree and back again darting in and out of the branches above me.

 At this time of year it is very important to provide food for the birds.
-Robins are particularly partial to mealworms, which are an excellent source of protein, although they will also eat suet pellets, insects, bird mix and fruit.
+Robins are particularly partial to mealworms, which are an excellent source of protein, although they will also eat suet pellets, insects, robin-friendly bird mix (such as a mealworm bird mix or a suet bird feed mix) and fruit.
 The robin in my garden eats a mix of all of the above and can always be found hopping about in the leaf litter and flower beds searching for grubs.

 As well as providing food, if you wish to tempt robins to nest in your garden, it is important to offer them protection and shelter, perhaps in the form of a thorny hedge.
 Robins’ nests can be found in the strangest of places, from watering cans to broken teapots.
 But if you wish to use a nest box, make sure it’s an open-fronted one as robins won’t use a round-holed one.